You are trying to politicise Parliament functioning: Pralhad Joshi's response to Sonia Gandhi | Politics

 - India

-''It is very unfortunate that you are trying to politicise the functioning of Parliament, our temple of democracy, and create unnecessary controversy,'' the parliamentary affairs minister stated in his response to Gandhi.
+''It is very unfortunate that you are trying to politicise the functioning of Parliament, our temple of democracy, and create unnecessary controversy,'' the parliamentary affairs minister said in his response to Gandhi.

-He said Parliament session has been convened from September 18 after following all established procedures.
-Political parties are never consulted in advance, Joshi added.
+Joshi said the Parliament session has been convened from September 18 after following all established procedures.
+Political parties are never consulted before calling a Parliament session, he said in his letter to the Congress leader.

+''Perhaps, you do not pay attention to traditions.
+Before calling a Parliament session, neither discussions are held with political parties nor issues are ever discussed,'' Joshi said.

+The minister said after a session is called by the President and before the commencement of the session, a meeting of all party leaders is held.
+In this meeting issues and functioning of Parliament are discussed, Joshi added.

-On the issues listed by Gandhi for discussion in her letter to the prime minister, Joshi said they have already been discussed and answered by the government during the debate on no-trust motion in the Monsoon session.
-The special session of Parliament is scheduled from September 18 to September 22.
+On the issues listed by Gandhi for discussion in her letter to the prime minister, he said they have already been discussed and answered by the government during the debate on no-trust motion in the Monsoon session.

+Opposition parties had moved the no-confidence motion against the Modi government in the Monsoon session that started on July 20 and was adjourned sine die on August 11.

+In his letter to Gandhi, Joshi, ''I would also like to say that our government is always ready to discuss any issue.'' ''By the way, all the issues which you have mentioned were raised during the discussion on the no-confidence motion during the Monsoon session recently and the government had also responded to them," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)